 MULTI-STOP / ALL-STOP COMMUTER LINE

 The other type of airport railroad is the multi-stop or the all-stop commuter train and it is an efficient, convenient and cheap way to travel from Incheon or Gimpo airports to Seoul Station.
-It stops at major subway stations along the way and it can get you nearer to your final destination.
+It stops at major subway stations along the way.

-Where the AREX ride takes 43 minutes to reach Seoul Station, the commuter line will only take 10 additional minutes.
+Where the AREX ride takes 43 minutes to reach Seoul Station, the commuter line will take an additional 10 minutes.
 Total travel time from Incheon airport to Seoul Station is 53 minutes, while that from Gimpo airport to Seoul Station will take 20 minutes.
 You can also travel between two airports using the commuter line and the ride will take about 33 minutes.

 The fare from Incheon airport to Seoul station is only 3,950 won.
 Same as with the AREX, if you’re purchasing a one-way ticket, there’s an additional 100 won that you need to pay for.
 Also, there’s a 500 won deposit that you can refund when you reach your destination.